-In 2023, our shareholders approved our compensation program for our Named Executive Officers by a vote in favor of approximately 75%.
-The Compensation Committee believes the results of our advisory votes on "say on pay" confirm that our shareholders remain satisfied with our executive compensation policies and decisions, and that our executive compensation program effectively aligns the interests of our Named Executive Officers with the interests of our shareholders.
-The most recent review conducted by an independent compensation consultant is discussed under "2022 Independent Review of Compensation Program," above.
+In 2024, our shareholders approved our compensation program for our Named Executive Officers by a vote in favor of approximately 96%.
+The Compensation Committee believes the results of our advisory votes on "say on pay" confirm that the majority of our shareholders remain quite satisfied with our executive compensation policies and decisions, and that our executive compensation program effectively aligns the interests of our Named Executive Officers with the interests of our shareholders.
 Additionally, Mr. Cash consults with various stakeholders from time to time to discuss our compensation practices including executive total compensation.